gohugoio/hugo/content/extras/output-formats.md

  * The names used must match the `Name` of a defined `Output Format`.
  * Any `Kind` without a definition will get `HTML`.
  * These can be overriden per `Page` in front matter (see below).
+ * When `outputs` is specified, only the formats defined in outputs will be rendered

 A `Page` with `YAML` front matter defining some output formats for that `Page`: